-Applying for a training program can be a long and difficult process, so when you receive an training offer, it can be very exciting!
+Applying for an internship program can be a long and difficult process, so when you receive an internship offer, it can be very exciting!
 In your excitement, you may be tempted to accept the offer immediately.
 However, it's important that you understand the terms of your offer before you accept the position so that there are no surprises once you arrive in the U.S.

 Tasks and Responsibilities

 It is extremely important that you know what you will be doing during your internship program to ensure that you meet your own learning objectives.
 Make sure that your actual duties and projects match your expectations and what you have discussed with your employer.
 You should be familiar with your DS-7002 Training/Internship Placement Plan, which outlines exactly what you will be doing.
 Be aware that host employers for the J-1 Visa program are required to follow this training plan in order to be in compliance with program regulations.
 Make sure you understand what type of tasks will be expected of you during the training, and don't hesitate to contact InterExchange if you have any questions throughout the program.
 If you do accept the offer and your training plan is not being followed, or you have other concerns about your internship tasks and responsibilities, please contact us right away.

 Make sure you clearly understand whether you will be compensated for your internship time in the U.S. If you are being compensated, find out the details.
 Compensation is arranged between you and your host employer.
 While there are no standard salary requirements for the J-1 Intern Program, we require all unpaid programs meet the U.S. Department of Labor's six criteria for unpaid internships.
 The amount you will be paid will be indicated on your DS-7002.
 You must receive at least that amount for your entire program, and you should contact InterExchange if you ever receive less than what is promised on your training plan.
 With regard to compensation, be sure to understand the following: